crud27/crud27.github.io/Cap_Project_Loan_Default_Prediction_FC_CR.md

 ### **The Context:**

  - A major proportion of retail bank profit comes from interests in the form of home loans.
-These loans are borrowed by regular income/high earning customers.
+These loans are borrowed by regular income/high-earning customers.
 Banks are most fearful of defaulters, as bad loans (NPA) usually eat up a major chunk of their profits.
 Therefore, it is important for banks to be judicious while approving loans for their customer base.

 - The approval process for the loans is multifaceted.
-Through this process, the bank tries to check the credit worthiness of the applicant on the basis of a manual study of various aspects of the application.
+Through this process, the bank tries to check the creditworthiness of the applicant on the basis of a manual study of various aspects of the application.
 The entire process is not only effort-intensive but also prone to wrong judgment/approval owing to human error and biases.

 - There have been attempts by many banks to automate this process by using heuristics.
 But with the advent of data science and machine learning, the focus has shifted to building machines that can learn this approval process and make it free of biases and more efficient.
 At the same time, one important thing to keep in mind is to make sure that the machine does not learn the biases that previously crept in because of the human approval process.

- - A bank's consumer credit department aims to simplify the decision making process for home equity lines of credit to be accepted.
+ - A bank's consumer credit department aims to simplify the decision-making process for home equity lines of credit to be accepted.
 To do this, they will adopt the **Equal Credit Opportunity Act's** guidelines to establish an empirically derived and statistically sound model for credit scoring.
 The model will be based on the data obtained via the existing loan underwriting process from recent applicants who have been given credit.
 The model will be built from predictive modeling techniques, but the model created must be interpretable enough to provide a justification for any adverse behavior (rejections).

 ### **The objective:**

- - Analyze and build a classification model to predict clients who are likely to default on their loan and
+ - Analyze and build a classification model to predict clients who are likely to default on their loans and
  - Identify important features to consider while approving a loan.
- - Give recommendations to the bank on the on a profile of the persons who are likely to default on their loan
+ - Give recommendations to the bank on the profile of the persons who are likely to default on their loan

 ### **The key questions:**

 - What are the key questions that need to be answered?
-- What were the average number of years at the job for the delinquent clients
+- What was the average number of years at the job for the delinquent clients
 - What were the top 3 Jobs of the delinquent clients
 - What are the lengths of the top 5 delinquent lines of credit
 - Which reason for the loan request, Home Improvement or Debt consolidation has the most delinquencies